datcuandrei/MacLinuxUtils/README.md

 After typing your password in the terminal,the application will run under `super-user` mode(also known as `root`).The super-user mode allows it to modify the system files needed in order to do what it does.For more information of what it modifies,you can check the source code.

 ## Issues :
-If you find issues while running the app,please report them in the [issues](https://github.com/datcuandrei/MacLinuxUtilities/issues) section.
+If you find issues while running the app,please report them in the [issues](https://github.com/datcuandrei/MacLinuxUtils/issues) section.

 ## Attribution :
-MacLinuxUtilities's UI would have not been possible without [FlatLaf](https://www.formdev.com/flatlaf/).
+MacLinuxUtils's UI would have not been possible without [FlatLaf](https://www.formdev.com/flatlaf/).